 - Your personal and family medical history

-- Exposure to potentially toxic substances
+- Exposure to anything that could be toxic

 To estimate your due date, your health care provider will use the date your last period started, add seven days and count back three months.
 The due date will be about 40 weeks from the first day of your last period.
 Your health care provider can use a fetal ultrasound to help confirm the date.
+Typically, if the due date calculated with your last period and the due date calculated with an early ultrasound differ by more than seven days, the ultrasound is used to set the due date.

 At your first prenatal visit, blood tests might be done to: